On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-We test the proposed DeepONet frameworks using experiments on the two-axis (transient) generator model~\cite{sauer2017power} that interacts with a power grid modeled as an infinite bus (see Figure~\ref{fig:gen-infty-bus}).
-In these experiments, we (i) compare the supervised training efficacy and efficiency for the DeepONet and residual DeepONet frameworks (Section~\ref{sub-sec:experiment-1}); (ii) analyze the sensitivity of the proposed models using different input distributions and dataset sizes (Section~\ref{sub-sec:experiment-2}); and (iii) verify the DAgger algorithm’s performance for different initial conditions and fault sequences~(Section~\ref{sub-sec:experiment-3}).
-For all the experiments, the predictions of the proposed DeepONet models are used to solve the network equations of the infinite bus.
-In addition, Appendix~\ref{appendix:pst-experiment} provides an experiment that uses DeepONet to shadow the response of a transient generator model interacting with a two-area power grid model.
-We simulate this power grid model using the Power System Toolbox~\cite{chow1992toolbox} --a Matlab-based power grid transient simulation engine.
+We evaluate the proposed DeepONet frameworks using experiments on the two-axis (transient) generator model~\cite{sauer2017power}, which interacts with a power grid modeled as an infinite bus (see Fig.~\ref{fig:gen-infty-bus}).
+Our experiments aim to (i) compare the supervised training and generalization efficacy of the DeepONet and residual DeepONet frameworks (Section~\ref{sub-sec:experiment-1}); (ii) analyze the proposed models' sensitivity using different input distributions and dataset sizes (Section~\ref{sub-sec:experiment-2}); and (iii) verify the performance of the DAgger algorithm for different initial conditions and fault sequences~(Section~\ref{sub-sec:experiment-3}).

+In all experiments, the proposed DeepONets' predictions are used to solve the network equations of the infinite bus.
+Additionally, Appendix~\ref{appendix:pst-experiment} provides an experiment that uses DeepONet to shadow the response of a transient SG model interacting with a two-area power grid.
+We simulate this power grid model using the Power System Toolbox~\cite{chow1992toolbox}.
 Note that for this experiment in Appendix~\ref{appendix:pst-experiment}, the predictions are not used to solve the power flow and network equations.
-Let us start this section by describing this experiment's power grid model, the data generation process, the neural networks, and the training protocol.
+We begin this section by describing the power grid model used in the experiments, the data generation process, the neural networks, and the training protocol.